New research reveals the real value of visitors to Aotearoa

 “Tourism is a major employer of women and youth and on average every $178,000 of visitor spend creates one new job These jobs are important for our regions, especially where there may be few other employment options,” says Tourism New Zealand Chief Executive Stephen England-Hall.

-The research reveal it takes 12 overnight trips from Kiwis to equal the spend of one international visitor, which means New Zealand is likely to see a gap of $12.9 billion per annum without international visitors.
+The research reveals it takes 12 overnight trips from Kiwis to equal the spend of one international visitor, which means New Zealand is likely to see a gap of $12.9 billion per annum without international visitors.

 International visitors also spend three times more per day than residents and domestic visitors spend two times more per day.